How to Fix Folder and File Permissions in WordPress

 • 7 is for reading, writing, and executing.

-How To Fix The File and Folder Permissions Error in WordPress
+How to Check and Adjust Folder and File Permissions in WordPress

 The first thing to do when you try to fix an Error in WordPress is always to back up your website!
 Then, you will have to update your directories’ permission settings, and your files’ permissions.